Asthanaji05/Smart-Select/README.md

 # Customer Reviews Analysis Based Recommendation System of Smartphones
 # SmartSelect
 ## Overview
-The Customer Reviews Analysis Based Recommendation System of Smartphones is a project aimed at providing users with personalized smartphone recommendations based on sentiment analysis of customer reviews.
+The Customer Reviews Analysis Based Recommendation System of Smartphones(and related) is a project aimed at providing users with personalized smartphone recommendations based on sentiment analysis of customer reviews.
 By leveraging a dataset of over 400,000 reviews from Amazon.com, our system processes the data to generate recommendations sorted by sentiment scores, ensuring that users receive informed suggestions based on real customer experiences.

 ## Workflow
 1. **Collecting Dataset**: Gathered over 400,000 reviews of unlocked mobile phones sold on Amazon.com from 2017.